0xzhiqi/zorapad/README.md

 #### 1. **Help Requests by Authors**

 - `createRequestBounty` : Author can create a bounty for help on their stories with specified reward amounts for winners and stakers
-- `stakeOnRequestBounty` : Community members can stake tokens on submissions they believe are useful or should be added to the story
+- `stakeOnRequestBounty` : Community members can stake tokens on submissions to requests they believe are useful or should be added to the story
 - `setRequestBountyWinner` : Author announces the winning submission for a bounty
 - `claimRequestBounty` : Winner claims their bounty reward after being selected
 - `claimStakeOnRequestBounty` : Stakers on winning submissions get their stake back plus a share of the staking reward pool while stakers on non-winning submissions get only their stake back - No one loses